 It’s been a little over a year since mom passed away from cancer and I miss her more today than ever.
-Although it’s hard, I will share some of my experiences being by my moms side as she battled cancer and some things I learned along the way.
-I have always been a truth seeker […]Read More Moms Battle with Cancer:
+Although it’s hard, I will share some of my experiences being by moms side as she battled cancer and some of the things I learned along the way.
+I have always been a truth […]Read More Moms Battle with Cancer:

 I had the pleasure of having lunch made by Shirley’s friend Joaquina (pollo al horno) and going fishing with Marcos, her husband.
 He makes all of his nets by hand and is extremely good at his craft.
 We caught devil fish, and other species common to this lake along the Madre del Rio’s.
 Today he […]Read More Learning to cast net in the Amazon with Marcos

 Yesterday Shirley started the day off with some fresh ceviche’ which is always delicious and them she decided to take me to a local lodge Estancia Bello Horizonte https://www.estanciabellohorizonte.com just a short distance from Puerto Maldonado with an beautiful rainforest hike, natural spring pool, and canopy climb.
 The price for the day also includes a […]Read More Yesterday’s Hike in the Rainforest and the days events.

 After spending about two months back in The United States and corresponding with Shirley.
 I decided it was time to head back to Peru to spend time with Shirley and take her up on her offer to show me more of Peru.
 We decided to first meet in Lima and fly to Aruba for a […]Read More Back to Peru and trip to Aruba.